hit9/dataclass-jsonable/README.md

   Obj.from_json({"elems": "a,b,c"})  # => Obj(elems=['a', 'b', 'c'])
   ```

-  The following code snippet about `datetime` is a good example,
+  The following code snippet about `datetime` is a very common example,
   you might want ISO format datetime conversion over timestamp integers.

   ```python